gildor2/UEViewer/README.md

 Building the source code
 ------------------------

 We are using own build system to compile UModel.
-You may find a Perl script in Tools/genmake.
+You may find a Perl script in *Tools/genmake*.
 This script generates makefiles from some human-friendly project format.
 After that you may build generated makefile using 'nmake' for Visual Studio or 'make' for gcc.
+Build process is controlled with *build.sh* script.

+### build.sh options
+To list all options, run `build.sh --help`.
+Current options are:
+- `--64` compile for Windows 64bit
+- `--debug` make a debug version of executable
+- `--vc <version>` specify which Visual Studio version should be used for compilation

-### Windows
+### Windows 32-bit

 UModel is compiled using Visual Studio.
 Required VisualStudio 2013 or newer.
 Older Visual Studio compilers are not suitable because UModel's code using some C++11 stuff.